yehonatanHarmatz/FlightSimulator/README.md

 run on a linux environment with g++ standart c++14 makefile should include the flag -pthread

+the "flt.txt" file should be in the same folder as the execute file (a.out)
 ## Usage
 run the program with the flight simulator
 "flightgear" flight simulator